Suggester/Documentation/staff/acomment.md

 ### Description
 This command allows staff members to anonymously comment on a suggestion.
 This comment will be displayed publicly in the suggestion embed.
 ### Required Arguments
-`suggestion id` - The ID of the suggestion you want to comment on
+`suggestion ID` - The ID of the suggestion you want to comment on.

-`comment` - The comment to add to the suggestion
+`comment` - The comment to add to the suggestion.

 !> A suggestion can have a maximum of 23 comments
 ### Usage